What is my Health and Care Record?

 My Health and Care Record is a secure online system used to store and share your medical and care information.
 It meets the same high security standards as for all NHS information.

 The system has been designed to enable you to access your mental and physical health records whenever you need them, in one place.
 Importantly, it also allows you to choose to share parts of your record with others involved in your care.
-This could include your GP, other NHS Trusts, care workers and your friend and family carers.
+This could include your GP, other NHS Trusts, care workers or your friend and family carers.

 What does it mean for me?